Note: This post was originally published in 2020 and has been updated as of Nov. 15, 2021.

 We need to send DriverID (3 bytes) and their location (16 bytes) every second, which requires:

 To efficiently implement the Notification service, we can either use HTTP long polling or push notifications.
-Customers are subscribed to nearby drivers when they open the Uber app the first time.
+Customers are subscribed to nearby drivers when they open the Uber app for the first time.

-Clients should be able to query every five seconds.
+Customers should be able to query every five seconds.
 This will limit the number of round trips to the server.

-When it comes to repartition, we can create a cushion so that each grid grows beyond the limit before we decide to partition it.
+To repartition, we can create a cushion so that each grid grows beyond the limit before we decide to partition it.
 Assume our grids can grow or shrink by an extra 10% before we partition them.
 This will decrease the load for a grid partition.

-So, while the system searches for the top 10 drivers within a given radius, we also ask each partition of the QuadTree to return the top drivers with a specified rating.
+To do this, we need to return top-rated drivers within a given radius.
+Assume we track drivers’ ratings in a database and QuadTree.
+An aggregated number will represent popularity in the system based on these ratings.
+The system will search for the top 10 drivers in a given radius, while we ask each partition of the QuadTree to return the top drivers with a specified rating.
 The aggregator server will determine the top 10 drivers among all drivers returned by different partitions.

-Join a community of 270,000 monthly readers.
+Join a community of 500,000 monthly readers.
 A free, bi-monthly email with a roundup of Educative's top articles and coding tips.